-The AMCAS med school application will ask for a transcript for every post-secondary institution you have attended regardless of if you earned the credit.
-You will enter what courses you studied, when you completed them, and the grades you received.
-AMCAS accepts both electronic and paper transcripts.
+The AMCAS med school application asks for a transcript for every post-secondary institution you have attended, regardless of if you earned the credit.
+You’ll enter your courses, when you completed them, and the grades you received.
+AMCAS accepts electronic and paper transcripts.

-Make sure to fill this section out very carefully, as it is the number one cause for processing delays and missed application deadlines.
-If your application information does not match your transcript, AMCAS will flag your application causing a delay in the application process.
+Ensure you fill this section out carefully, as it’s a significant cause of processing delays and missed application deadlines.
+If your application information doesn’t match your transcript, AMCAS flags your application, causing delays in the process.

 One of the most complex aspects of completing this section is classifying your courses based on the primary content of the course.
-AMCAS recommends you consult with your Pre-health Advisor and read your course’s description on your school website if you’re struggling to classify a course.
+AMCAS recommends you consult with your pre-health advisor and read course descriptions on your school website if you’re struggling to classify a course.

-If you’re still struggling, AMCAS has provided a handy Course Classification Guide that provides several examples of typically categorized courses.
-For example, some examples of how AMCAS usually categorizes Biology, Chemistry, Physics and Math (BCPM) courses include:
+AMCAS has provided a handy Course Classification Guide with examples of typically categorized courses.
+For example, some examples of how AMCAS usually categorizes Biology, Chemistry, Physics, and Math (BCPM) courses include:

 Again, take your time with this section, as any inconsistencies can delay your application.

-In the AMCAS Work and Activities section, you will get to list 15 different extracurricular activities that will define your persona outside of the classroom during your time as an undergraduate student.
-For each activity, the AMCAS medical school application will ask for a contact’s information to confirm the application’s information or address any questions or concerns.
-You must also list the total number of hours you spent on the experience and when the experience started and ended.
+In the AMCAS Work and Activities section, you’ll list 15 different extracurricular activities that define your persona outside the classroom during college.
+You must list the total number of hours you spent on the experience, when the experience started and ended, and contact information.

-You will be required to identify up to three experiences that are the most meaningful to you.
-If you have more than two entries, you will be asked to select one as the most meaningful.
+AMCAS allows you to select three experiences that are the most meaningful to you.
 The different experience categories are:

-When you pick an activity as most meaningful, you will be given 700 characters to describe it and an additional 1325 characters to elaborate on what makes the experience meaningful to you.
+When you pick an activity as most meaningful, you have 700 characters to describe it and an additional 1325 characters to elaborate on what makes the experience meaningful to you.
 Focus on the life-changing aspect of the activity, the significance of your work, and how it contributed to your personal growth.
-Section 6 – Letters of Evaluation

 There are three types of letters of recommendation:

-In this section, you will enter all the medical schools for which you want to apply.
+You’ll enter all the medical schools you want to apply to.
 There are six types of programs:

-This is arguably the most critical section of your application.
-Section 8 is where you write your personal statement.
-In 5300 characters or less, you explain why you want to go to medical school.
+This is arguably the most critical application material: the personal statement.
+In 5300 characters or less, you must explain why you want to attend medical school.
 The AAMC recommends typing your letter directly into the AMCAS application rather than copying and pasting it from another word processor to avoid formatting issues.

-You can use a text-only program like Microsoft Notepad and copy and paste your text into the application if you prefer.
-Formatted text can cause problems in the application, and you will be unable to edit it once it is submitted.
+You can use a text-only program to copy and paste your text into the application if you prefer.
+Formatted text can cause problems in the application, and you’ll be unable to edit it once submitted.

 In the final section of the application, the AAMC will automatically input your MCAT score if you have received it.
 If you haven’t received it yet, you can list any future dates you have booked so that they are aware.